30 Free Certificate of Origin Templates

 A certificate of origin entitles business owners to a preferential duty program and determines the duty rates set by importing or exporting countries.
 This ensures that businesses are fully aware of the commercial requirements set by the country of import or export.

 It also enables the customs authority to manage or control imported or exported goods.
-This helps ease the monitoring of illegal goods in a country and eases the custom clearance process.
+This helps ease the monitoring of illegal goods in a country and the customs clearance process.

 When and Who Needs a Certificate of Origin?

-Customs officials need a certificate of origin template to determine if the goods are subject to tariff rates.
-This is because tariffs are accorded based on the origin of the goods coupled with other factors.
-In addition, some countries use the certificate of origin as proof that the chamber of commerce has reviewed it.
+Customs officials need a certificate of origin to determine if the goods are subject to tariff rates.
+This is because tariffs are accorded based on the origin of the goods, coupled with other factors.
+In addition, some countries use it as proof that the Chamber of Commerce has reviewed it.

-A certificate of origin template may be used by banks, importers, businesses, or private stakeholders for different reasons.
+A template may be used by banks, importers, businesses, or private stakeholders for different reasons.
 For example, businesses may require it to receive goods.
-A bank may request companies to provide it to issue a letter of credit and enable payment for commodities, among other uses.
+A bank may request companies provide it to issue a letter of credit and enable payment for commodities, among other uses.

 It is also needed to enable the clearance of goods through customs.
 This ensures that goods imported/exported can leave the warehouse for their destination and are legal.